ThomasHEaton/UIEX/README.md

 }
 ```

+The first function's attribute is given a "true" argument which tells the system to only schedule the callback once after the delay given

 ## Manipulators

 The manipulators system has been slightly reworked to allow for more easily defining callbacks within your RedOwl editor class without having to write your own manipulator class - this gets you back closer to how IMGUI worked while still retaining the UI Event bubbling improvements of UIElements

 The core of the Mouse and Keyboard manipulators is that they've been written to be generic and take "config" structs which help them decide where to send the events too

-The interfaces you have to implement help the RedOwl editor class know that it should hook a manipulator into the system and then ask for your filter "config" structs
+The interfaces you have to implement help the RedOwl editor class know that it should hook up a manipulator into the system and then ask for your filter "config" structs

-All of the callback methods take the original event and some of the callback methods have extra data which is generally useful when working with that kind of input event - such as the MouseFilters.OnMove callback gives you a delta of the mouse movement between callbacks.
+Some of the callback methods have extra data which is generally useful when working with that kind of input event - such as the MouseFilters.OnMove callback gives you a delta of the mouse movement between callbacks, but all of the callback methods also passthrough the original event if you want to get at other properites or methods defined on that type of event - IE `evt.StopPropagation()`

 ### RedOwlMouseManipulator